streamr-dev/streamr-client-protocol-js/PROTOCOL.md

 #### PublishRequest

 Publishes a new message to a stream.
 Requires a write permission to the stream.
-Authentication requires either the API key or the session token to be set.
+Authentication requires the session token to be set.
 It contains a `StreamMessage` as a payload at the Message Layer level.
 The `StreamMessage` representation is also an array (nested in the `PublishRequest` array) which is described in the [StreamMessage](#streammessage) section.

 ```
-[version, type, streamMessage, sessionToken, apiKey]
+[version, type, streamMessage, sessionToken]
 ```
 Example:
 ```
-[1, 8, [...streamMessageFields], "my-session-token", null]
+[1, 8, [...streamMessageFields], "my-session-token"]
 ```

 Field    | Type | Description
 -------- | ---- | --------
 `streamMessage` | StreamMessage | The array representation of the `StreamMessage` to publish.
 Defined in the Message Layer.
-`apiKey` | String | User's API key or anonymous stream key.
-Either this or `sessionToken` must be defined.
 `sessionToken` | String | User's session token retrieved with some authentication method.
-Either this or `apiKey` must be defined.

 #### SubscribeRequest

 Requests that the client be subscribed to a stream-partition.
 Will result in a `SubscribeResponse` message, and a stream of `BroadcastMessage` as they are published.

 ```
-[version, type, streamId, streamPartition, sessionToken, apiKey]
+[version, type, streamId, streamPartition, sessionToken]
 ```
 Example:
 ```
-[1, 9, "stream-id", 0, "my-session-token", null]
+[1, 9, "stream-id", 0, "my-session-token"]
 ```

 Field    | Type | Description
 -------- | ---- | --------
 `streamId` | String | Stream id to subscribe to.
 `streamPartition` | Integer | Partition id to subscribe to.
 Optional, defaults to 0.
-`apiKey` | String | User's API key or anonymous stream key.
-Optional.
-Public streams can be subscribed to without authentication.
 `sessionToken` | String | User's session token retrieved with some authentication method.
 Optional.
 Public streams can be subscribed to without authentication.

 #### UnsubscribeRequest